Lactifluus volemus: Description

-Macromorphology

-The fruit body of Lactifluus volemus has a fleshy and firm cap with a velvety or smooth surface and a shape that changes with maturity: it starts off convex, with edges curved inwards, then later grows flat with a depression in the middle.
+The fruit body of L. volemus has a fleshy and firm cap with a velvety or smooth surface and a shape that changes with maturity: it starts off convex, with edges curved inwards, then later grows flat with a depression in the middle.
 With a typical diameter of 5 to 11 cm (2–4 1/2 in), its colour ranges from apricot to tawny.
 The cap colouration, however, is somewhat variable, as has been noted in Asian, European, and North American specimens.
 The stem, whose height varies between 4 and 12 cm (1 1/2 and 5 in), and which is typically between 1 and 1.5 cm thick, has a slightly lighter colouration than the cap.
 It is firm, with a velvety or smooth surface that sometimes has depressions running longitudinally up and down its length.

 The gills are adnate to slightly decurrent, brittle, narrow, quite closely spaced and sometimes forked.
 Normally a pale golden yellow colour, the gills turn brown when bruised.
 Interspersed between the gills are lamellulae, short gills that do not extend to the stem.
 The flesh is whitish and firm.
 The mushroom smells somewhat fishy; one source suggests the odour is "like a dead shad, which anglers will tell you is probably the most malodorous freshwater fish".
 The odour is concentrated when the fruit bodies are dried.
 One of the mushroom's most distinctive features is the abundant latex, so plentiful that a small nick on the gills will cause it to "weep" the milky substance.
 The latex tends to impart brown stains on whatever it contacts.

 Micromorphology

 The spore print is whitish.
-The spores are roughly spherical, translucent (hyaline), and typically measure 7.5–10.0 by 7.5–9.0 µm.
+The spores are roughly spherical, translucent (hyaline), and typically measure 7.5–10.0 by 7.5–9.0 μm.
 The spore surface is reticulate—covered with ridges that form a complete network.
-The ridges are up to 0.8 µm high and have conspicuous projections up to 1.2 µm high.
-The spore-bearing cells of the hymenium, the basidia, are club-shaped, hyaline, four-spored, and have dimensions of 40–62 by 7.2–10.4 µm.
+The ridges are up to 0.8 μm high and have conspicuous projections up to 1.2 μm high.
+The spore-bearing cells of the hymenium, the basidia, are club-shaped, hyaline, four-spored, and have dimensions of 40–62 by 7.2–10.4 μm.
 Interspersed among the basidia are sterile cells called cystidia.
-The pleurocystidia (cystidia on the side of a gill) are roughly spindle- to club-shaped, and measure 48–145 by 5–13 µm.
-The cheilocystidia (cystidia on the edge of a gill) may be spindle-, club-, or awl-shaped (subulate), or intermediate in between these forms, and measure 27–60 by 5–7 µm.
+The pleurocystidia (cystidia on the side of a gill) are roughly spindle- to club-shaped, and measure 48–145 by 5–13 μm.
+The cheilocystidia (cystidia on the edge of a gill) may be spindle-, club-, or awl-shaped (subulate), or intermediate in between these forms, and measure 27–60 by 5–7 μm.
 Additionally, there are cystidia present on both the surface of the cap and the stem.
 If a drop of ferric sulphate (used as a chemical test in mushroom identification) is applied to the mushroom flesh, it will immediately stain dark bluish-green.